kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Validation

-With the 2 DNS records configured, it's now time to wait for the certificate to be acquired.
+With the two DNS records configured, it's now time to wait for the certificate to be acquired.
 You can watch the progress by doing `watch kubectl -n kubermatic get certificates` until it shows `READY=True`:

 ```bash